ChenTianYi99/MR-SNWDC_virus/README.md

     Fig. S12.
 Dynamics and P-associated functions of bacteria with high-quality genomes (completeness > 90%, contamination < 5%), as well as their relationships with viruses.

     Fig. S13.
-Changes in average copy number of functional genes involved in carbohydrate, energy, nitrogen, sulfur, nucleotide metabolism along the canal in autumn and spring.
+Changes in average copy number of functional genes involved in carbohydrate, energy, nitrogen, sulfur, and nucleotide metabolism along the canal in autumn and spring.

     Fig. S14.
 Correlation between abundances of viruses and their hosts for each phylum in autumn and spring.